Chinese Drywall Testing

 Laboratory tests may be used to confirm visual home inspections and to demonstrate that corrosion effects are due to drywall and not other items in the home (e.g. carpets, cleaners, paints, personal care products).

-Columbia Analytical has been studying this issue and testing both foreign and domestic drywall samples since February 2008.
-Recently, the laboratory has developed a suite of 3 analytical tests that may be used to aid in identification of defective drywall products.
+ALS Environmental has been studying this issue and testing both foreign and domestic drywall samples since February 2008.
+The laboratory has developed a suite of three analytical tests that may be used to identify defective drywall products.
+These three tests are included in both the CPSC and Florida Department of Health (FL DOH) guidance documents for a positive case definition of corrosive drywall.

 Chinese Drywall Test Package